GED Computer-Based Testing

 Allan Hancock College Community Education offers free courses to help with GED preparation.

 Visit the Community Education GED page for more information.

-- The GED test consists of four subject areas:
+- The 2014 GED test consists of four subject areas:

-- Reading/Language Arts (writing)
+Math, Science, Social Studies, Reading/Language Arts (writing)

 - You will need to receive 145 points on each of the four exams, for a total of 580 points, to earn your GED certificate.

-- Each exam costs $35 for a total cost of $140.
+- Each exam costs $35 for a total of $140.

 - The AHC Testing Center offers GED testing almost every day; the dates are accessible online after you select the testing location.

-- To register for the GED exams, log in to www.ged.com
+- To register for the GED 2014 exams, log in to www.myged.com

 - Check the box agreeing to the Privacy rules and Terms and Conditions.